h2r/ein/doc/pickingobjects.md

 objects and record the results, and then compute mean and standard deviation on the error.
 To run this code:

-`catScan5VarianceTrails` will run a batch of trials for an object in a location.
+`"DIR" catScan5VarianceTrails` will run a batch of trials for an object in a location.
+It will save the results in the folder for that object in the DIR directory.
 It will use `servoToBestSceneObject` to find the object's initial location.
 Then it will move a short distance away, make a map, and localize the object.

 After this finishes, you can move it to a new location and run it again.